earthly/website/blog/_posts/2023-03-07-remote-code-execution.md

 It's a lot like the EC2 instances are in an LRU cache.
 If they aren't used in a while, they're suspended, which is like cache eviction, and then they get lazily woken up on the subsequent request.
 That cache miss adds seconds to build time but saves hours of compute billing.
 {% include quotes/end.html %}

 The first sleep implementation used the AWS API to shut down an instance after 30 minutes of inactivity, and when someone queued a new build for that instance, we started it back up.
-Hooking this sleep stuff up presents some problems, though.
-If we sleep your build node, the gRPC request will fail.
+Hooking this sleep stuff up presents some problems though: if we sleep your build node, the gRPC request will fail.
 This led to the need for the router to not just route requests but wake things up.

-However, waking things up adds complexity.
-To the outside world, your satellite is always there, but inside the compute layer, we have to manage not just sleeping and waking your satellite but ensuring requests block while this is happening.
-Also, we must guarantee the machine only gets one sleep or wake request at a time and is given time to wake up.
+But waking things up adds complexity.
+To the outside world, your satellite is always there, but inside the compute layer, we have to manage not just sleeping and waking your satellite but ensuring requests block while this happens.
+Also, we have to guarantee the machine only gets one sleep or wake request at a time and that it's given time to wake up.

 {% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/4570.png --alt {{ Satellite States }} %}
 <figcaption>State transitions add some complexity.</figcaption>